sp00m/bow/README.md

 #### config.createCriteriaFromListenerDetails

-**Required**, a function that takes one single `listenerId` argument, and returns a promise resolved with the corresponding listener criteria.
+**Required**, a function that takes one single `listenerId` argument, and returns the corresponding listener criteria, possibly via a promise.

 ### bow.inbound(config)